dylan-lang/opendylan/documentation/getting-started-ide/source/com-projects.rst

         Server-suffix: *server-suffix*

     Optional.
-Only meaningful when *Generate:* ’s *type-of-stubs* argument is *vtable-interfaces* or *dual-interfaces*.
+Only meaningful when *Generate:* 's *type-of-stubs* argument is *vtable-interfaces* or *dual-interfaces*.
 Specifies a suffix which is appended to generated server interface names.
 If no value is provided or the *Server-suffix:* keyword is omitted then no suffix is appended.